4 THINGS TO KNOW ABOUT YOUR PARTNER, EDC

 We are confident that our business will continue to grow, especially as more people understand the importance of making better and cleaner energy choices.

 The increasing number of companies making the switch to renewable energy is proof that, not only is it the smart choice for the climate and the environment, it is also a wise business investment.
+In 2019, EDC had a total of 92 customers, 57 of which are contestable customers, a 29.8% increase from 2018.

 As the leading renewable energy provider in the Philippines, EDC is in a position to help companies make the transition to clean and renewable energy.
 Beyond being a service provider, we also enable our clients and customers to make changes that will benefit not only their business operations, but also the environment.